 The good news is that it is still possible to achieve the look you wanted.
-But before you decide to go back under the knife, it’s important to plan carefully.
+But before you decide to go back under the knife, it’s important to plan carefully and know exactly what to expect from plastic surgery.
 Follow these five steps to prepare for your revision rhinoplasty.

-First and foremost, your nose must be in condition to endure another procedure.
+First and foremost, your nose must be fully healed to endure another procedure.
 Generally, rhinoplasty takes a full year to heal.
 Premature revision surgery may be unwarranted, as it might not address all post-surgical problems.
-For this reason, I recommend not even beginning the process until 12 months from your original rhinoplasty.
+For this reason, I recommend not even beginning the process until 12 months after your original rhinoplasty.

-A revision is more difficult than the original rhinoplasty, as there can be many complex issues that need to be addressed this time around.
+A revision is more difficult than the original rhinoplasty, as there can be many complex issues that need to be addressed a second time around.
 This requires a facial plastic surgeon who has the experience and knowledge to adequately address possibly unforeseen abnormalities.

 Revision rhinoplasty can be relatively straightforward – or extremely complex.
-It all depends on:
+It all depends on the:

 • Degree of disruption created by the first procedure